Men's Curl Club

 Diffuser

-Can help dry curls with more lift when used gently.
+Can help dry curls with more lift and less disruption.

 Wide-tooth comb

-Useful for wet detangling without brushing curls flat later.
+Useful for wet detangling only, not brushing curls flat after drying.